ralphlange/opcUaUnifiedAutomation/README.md

 ```

 Set verbosity level of the support module.
-To check single records set the record.TPRO field > 1 to
-get specific debug information to this record.
+To debug specific records set their TPRO field to values > 1.

 * opcuaStat: